fastoch/JavaScript/Node & Express.md

 We will create a very basic API by creating a route that responds with JSON at the path `/json`.
 - You can do it as usual, with the `app.get()` method
 - inside the route handler, use the method `res.json()`, passing in an object as an argument
+  - This method closes the request-response loop, returning the data
-  - this method converts a javaScript object into a string,
+  - Behind the scenes, this method converts a javaScript object into a string
   - then sets the appropriate headers to tell your browser that you are serving JSON,
   - and finally sends the data back
 - A valid JavaScript object has the usual structrure `{key: data}`